 The selection of students to be promoted from Waitlisted to Enrolled is not simply a first-come, first-served process.
-Seniors are given priority when placing themselves on a waitlist.
+Seniors and then juniors are given priority when placing themselves on a waitlist.
 A variety of factors, including year of study and major/minor, will be considered by each academic unit when determining the order in which students will be selected from the waitlist as seats become available.
-Questions regarding a specific waitlist should be directed to the appropriate academic department.
+Questions regarding a specific waitlist should be directed to the appropriate academic department or advising office.

 Things to Remember:

 Obtaining a space on a waitlist should not be interpreted as a guarantee of getting a seat in the course.
-Waitlists will accommodate MANY more students than are likely to ultimately gain a seat in the course.
+Waitlists can accommodate many more students than are likely to ultimately gain a seat in the course.
 This is done to allow departments to more accurately gauge the demand for a course.
 This information can be used by academic departments in future planning.

 Time-conflict checking will not take place with waitlisted courses.
 Students will be permitted to register for courses which meet at the same time as waitlisted classes.
 This is done so that students retain the flexibility in their schedule to register for an alternate course.
 It is the students' responsibility to drop those conflicting classes through GWeb if a seat in the waitlisted course becomes available.
-Students may also waitlist for multiple sections of the same course.
+Students may only register or waitlist for a single section of the same course.